GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 ### Step 3.4 Update `Program.cs`
+These changes are among the most difficult to describe.
+Remember that it's always interesting to generate an application with the latest version of the guidance and use the generated code as a reference.
+It will always be more up-to-date than this document.

 #### Renames
 In order to align with the convention that services are **Add**ed to a service collection and **Use**d in an application, rename
 ~~~csharp